Constructing Confidence Intervals for Infinite-Dimensional Functional Parameters by Highly Adaptive Lasso: Introduction

 \section{Introduction}

-Highly Adaptive Lasso (HAL) \citep{van2015generally,benkeser2016highly} is a flexible nonparametric regression estimator that minimizes empirical risk over the class of càdlàg (right-continuous with left limits) functions with bounded sectional variation norms \citep{gill1995inefficient}.
+Highly Adaptive Lasso (HAL) \citep{van2015generally,benkeser2016highly} is a flexible nonparametric regression estimator that minimizes empirical risk over the class of càdlàg (right continuous with left limits) functions with bounded sectional variation norms \citep{gill1995inefficient}.
 Rather than relying on local smoothness assumptions, HAL imposes a global smoothness constraint and achieves a fast $n^{-1/3}$ convergence rate (up to a logarithmic factor) with zero-order splines \citep{bibaut2019fast}.
-Recent work of \cite{van2023higher} studies higher-order smoothness classes of càdlàg functions and shows that higher-order spline HAL has asymptotic normality and uniform convergence rate $n^{-\frac{m+1}{2m+3}}$ up to a logarithmic factor ($m = 1,2,\cdots$).
+Recent work by \citet{van2023higher} studies higher-order smoothness classes of càdlàg functions and shows that higher-order spline HAL has asymptotic normality and uniform convergence rate $n^{-\frac{m+1}{2m+3}}$ up to a logarithmic factor ($m = 1,2,\cdots$).

-Building upon these advances, this work focuses on developing valid statistical inference procedures for Highly Adaptive Lasso estimators.
+Building upon these advances, this work focuses on developing valid statistical inference procedures for higher-order spline HAL.
 Unlike the goal of risk minimization, providing statistical inference requires controlling bias relative to variance, which necessitates strategies beyond the standard cross-validated HAL fit that primarily targets mean squared error.
 To address the unique challenges of providing HAL-based inference for estimating conditional means, we investigate several strategies designed to reduce bias in pointwise estimator.
-First, we propose global and local undersmoothing strategies to adaptively select larger working models that target the need for providing inference.
+First, we propose global and local undersmoothing strategies to adaptively select larger working models that target the need to provide inference.
 Second, we introduce Targeted HAL, which aims to reduce the regularization bias present in standard HAL estimators, particularly for conditional mean estimation.
 Finally, together with these different types of HAL estimators, we provide Wald-type confidence intervals using the delta method based on the HAL working models.
 We evaluate these point estimators, model selection strategies, and delta-method-based confidence intervals through extensive simulation studies, and provide practical recommendations tailored to different estimation goals.